altaga/DappChat/README.md

 Data is the most valuable resource an individual has and through blockchain technology this privacy issue can be quenched.
 We think that the way to launch a competitor is through the DeFi ecosystem as it is growing at an incredible rate and Serum is one of the premium platforms for that.

-Having said that we decided to build it with the following characteristics:

- - Fully on-chain encrypted chat app,
- - Directly integrated with Polygon scan and built on Polygon.
- - Moralis managing everything from the backend for a faster implementation.
- - Will allow MATIC and MATIC-based token transfer between chatters!

 # Our Solution: